albertpastrana/dits/README.md

 - Technical users should be able to use it without context switching.
 They shouldn't need to install or use any new tool they are not already using for doing their job (editor, command line...)
 - Non technical users should be able to use it easily, preferably via a web interface with minimum setup
 - Markdown should be used to write the specs, as it provides a text-based, non-propietary, human-readable format that is easy of use for both technical and non-technical users
+- All data related to an issue should be viewable and editable without needing a separate application (not even dits!)
 - Commits in the code should be easy to relate to a ticket
 - The system shouldn't be opinionated, so everybody can use it and adapt to their own workflow
 - The system should not need any configuration and minimal-to-none maintenance